Financial Assessment Procedure

 3. The Financial Assessment & Benefit Team can make a decision about how best to proceed.

-The Local Authority has a legal duty to meet eligible needs and must not delay or decline to do this on the basis that the person has declined to make financial contributions.
+Declining to make contributions has no impact on the provision of support and services.
+The Local Authority has a legal duty to meet eligible needs and must not delay or decline to do this on the basis that the individual has declined to make financial contributions.

 The role of the Financial Assessment & Benefit Team